-This project involved piping approximately 3000ft of the 7000ft ditch.
-The project conserves between 50 to 75 acre feet per irrigation season.
+This project involved piping approximately 3000 linear feet of the 7000 linear feet ditch.
+The project conserves between 50- to 75-acre feet per irrigation season.

-The Brown project involved the elimination of an approximately 8000ft ditch.
+The Brown project involved the elimination of an approximately 8000 foot ditch.
 The 5 farms that the ditch served were all converted from on farm flood irrigation to pressurized sprinklers.
-The project conserves over 500 acre feet per irrigation season.
+The project conserves over 500-acre feet per irrigation season.

-The Bartlemay Pipeline was a model conservation project, 7200 feet of open ditch with a 50% loss factor has been put in pipe and buried.
+The Bartlemay Pipeline was a model conservation project, 7200 linear feet of open ditch with a 50% loss factor has been put in pipe and buried.
 Three of the five ponds have been lined.
-The project conserves from 300 to 500 acre feet per season.
+The project conserves from 300- to 500-acre feet per season.

-This project replaced approximately 8000ft of open ditch with HDPE ADS pipe.
-The project conserves from 200 to 300 acre feet per season.
+This project replaced approximately 8000 linear feet of open ditch with HDPE ADS pipe.
+The project conserves from 200- to 300-acre feet per season.

-This project replaced approximately 6000 of 7000ft of open ditch with culvert and PVC.
+This project replaced approximately 6000 linear feet of 7000 linear feet of open ditch with culvert and PVC.
 This project was unique because 3 of the landowners paid for the whole project without the help of any grant monies.
-The project conserves from 200 to 300 acre feet per season.
+The project conserves from 200- to 300-acre feet per season.

 This project replaced an existing open lateral with a buried pipeline.
 It provides irrigation water for approximately 475 acres.
-The project consisted of piping approximately the first 19,000 ft of ditch.
+The project consisted of piping approximately the first 19,000 linear feet of ditch.
 This distance will include sections traveling through Forest Service lands and very high seepage reaches of canal.

-This project replaced approximately 6000 ft of open ditch with HDPE.
+This project replaced approximately 6000 linear feet of open ditch with HDPE.
 This project was a huge improvement for the 5 landowners.
 Prior to the piping each landowner received water just 1 day a week.
-The project conserves from 200 to 300 acre feet per season.
+The project conserves from 200- to 300-acre feet per season.

-This project will replace approximately 9240 of open ditch with PVC pipe.
-(Project is currently 60% complete).
+This project replaced approximately 9240 linear feet of open ditch with PVC pipe.
 This project serves 6 landowners that farm 155 acres.
-The project will conserve from 300 to 400 acre feet per season.
+The project will conserve from 300- to 400-acre feet per season.